Hamas has given no sign it would abide by ceasefire, Foreign Secretary says

 The UK Government’s position, backed by Labour and Opposition leader Sir Keir Starmer, has been to push for “humanitarian pauses” to allow aid into Gaza and to allow people, including 200 trapped British nationals, to escape the territory.

-Sir Keir is facing pressure to change tack after a number of senior Labour figures, including London Mayor Sadiq Khan, came out in support of a ceasefire,
+Sir Keir is facing pressure to change tack after a number of senior Labour figures, including London Mayor Sadiq Khan and a host of shadow ministers, came out in support of a ceasefire.

 The Foreign Secretary told broadcasters: “We have consistently sought to bring about pauses to facilitate the inward passage of humanitarian aid that we are providing and the release of hostages and the evacuation of British nationals in Gaza, so that has been our position from the start.